johnatowers/Telemedicine/README.md

 - Week view of appts on my chart
 - Member card component (make name bigger, configure buttons, bring page selection to the bottom)
 - Once in relationship with doctor/patient, make plus button disappear
+- Add more of a variety of color rather than all light blue